ghewgill/ljdump/README.txt

 Either way, it will prompt you for your Livejournal username and password, then download all your journal entries, comments, and userpics.

+You may optionally download entries from a different journal (a community) where you are a member.
+If you are a community maintainer, you can also download comments from the community.

 If you want to save your username and password so you don't have to type it every time you run ljdump, you can save it in the configuration file.